Joe2308/hooplife-ms4/README.md

 1. A checkout page which allows a user to increment or decrement prouduct quantities before checking out
 1. A product details page
 1. Divide products in categories and order by price and rating
-1. An attractive home page that shows user's immediately upon landing what HoopLife is all about.
+1. An attractive home page that shows users immediately upon landing what HoopLife is all about.
-1. Appropriate call to action buttons to guide user toward  a successful checkout.
+1. Appropriate call to action buttons to guide users toward  a successful checkout.
 1. Social media icons and links
 1. Admin product management